-Make the Customer Want to Come Back There is an old expression says, “You never have a second chance to make a first impression.”
+Make the Customer Want to Come Back There is an old expression that says, “You never have a second chance to make a first impression.”
 It seems people are giving a lot of weight to that first impression, and for good reason.
 It sets the tone for whatever the interaction is that follows.
-It’s a very […]
+It’s a […]

-There is an old expression says, “You never have a second chance to make a first impression.”
+There is an old expression that says, “You never have a second chance to make a first impression.”
 It seems people are giving a lot of weight to that first impression, and for good reason.
 It sets the tone for whatever the interaction is that follows.
 It’s a very important moment.

 And then there is the last impression.
 This one is just as important, if not even more so.
 This is what leaves a lasting impression.
 And, not too dissimilar to the old adage of first impressions, you may not ever have another chance to make a last impression.

 If we make sure the customer’s last experience during the service encounter is a positive one – an above average experience, even an amazing experience – then the customer will self-reinforce that positive emotion on your behalf for a long time after the actual experience.
 Maybe that positive reinforcement will express itself during the ride home when the customer thinks back about how nice it was to do business with someone who smiled, could answer questions, was helpful, respectful and more.
 In other words, the last impression lasts.